veger/ros-builder/README.md

 The script can be obtained by [downloading ](https://raw.githubusercontent.com/veger/ros-builder/master/ros-builder.sh) it or by cloning this repository.

-It does not really matter where to put it, as it is (probably) used only once, it does not make snese to 'install' it by putting it in `/usr/bin`.
+It does not really matter where to put it, as it is (probably) used only once, it does not make sense to 'install' it by putting it in `/usr/bin`.

 Assuming you have the script in the current directory use the following to show the scripts help: